- Home

 Your personal pension

 You can tailor your pension to suit you and your personal needs.
-During difficult economic periods, though, it can be difficult to know what’s best, which may make it tempting to hold a greater amount in cash.
+During difficult economic periods, though, it can be difficult to know how to proceed, which may make it tempting to hold a greater amount in cash.
 Usually, the best approach is simply to ensure your portfolio is well-diversified.
 This means investing in a wide range of different asset types such as both UK, global and emerging market equities, bonds, and alternative investments such as commodity funds.
 Bear in mind that you will typically earn little interest on cash held within your pension, too, compared to the top paying savings accounts.

 McQueen said: “Your age, proximity to retirement, financial confidence, and appetite for risk will all influence how much cash you hold in your pension.
 And investing in pure “cash” can sit next to other typically lower-risk investments for those who are seeking to minimise their exposure to financial risks.
 These other examples include government gilts or corporate bonds.
 So, it would be misguided to consider cash as the only lower risk investment option at your disposal.”